jgfaisca/werx/README.md

 werx
 ====

 A full Node Web server on multiple processes (defaults to CPU core count).
 A single instance of Node runs in a single thread.
 To take advantage of multi-core systems, werx launch a cluster of Node processes to handle the load.
-You will need to install Node.js (0.8+ with npm).
+You will need to install Node.js (0.10.19+ with npm).
+Updated to use [HTTP/2] (Hypertext Transfer Protocol version 2 draft-16).

 To Install: